 The character of the immediate area is residential; however, the Church of St Andrew is visible to the south and open agricultural land to the north.
-The site is designated as being within the Eakring Conservation Area and in accordance with Environment Agency mapping Flood Zone 1.
+The site is within the designated Eakring Conservation Area and the Environment Agency mapping confirms it is located within Flood Zone 1, being at low risk of fluvial flooding.